ericpcho/cocktail-menu-client/README.md

 ### View your cocktail menu

 At any time using the app, you can click on "View Menu" in the navigation bar to see your cocktail menu.
-The menu is essentially a previous of what your shareable menu will look like, except you can still add cocktails to and delete cocktails from the menu before you publish.
+The menu is essentially a preview of what your shareable menu will look like, except you can still add cocktails to and delete cocktails from the menu before you publish.

 At the top of the menu page is a "Publish Menu" button.
 This will open a new tab with your shareable menu that is now saved in the database.